Open hours: 08:00 AM - 08:00 PM

 Immediate Recovery:

-• Hospital Stay: Patients typically stay in the hospital for 2–3 days.
+• Hospital Stay: Revision knee replacement recovery patients typically stay in the hospital for 2–3 days.

 • Pain Management: Medication is provided to manage discomfort.